pcoutin/cpanel-cert-updater/README.md

 TODO
   - write better instructions
   - look into removing old certificates from cpanel
-  - make sure updates didn't break anything
+  - make sure updates to dependencies didn't break anything
+  - don't try to set a certificate after failure

 First, log in (not to CPanel but to GoDaddy) and make sure SSH support is enabled.
 You may need to disable it and enable it again.